florent37/DaVinci/README.md

 * GoogleApiClient included into DaVinci
 * Smartphone module added to transfer bitmaps
 * Service added into the smartphone module
-* Use URL to display bitmap onto your wear
+* Use URL to display bitmap onto your Wear

 License
 --------